vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 Contour is an open-source controller for Kubernetes ingress routing.
 Contour can be installed in the shared services cluster on any Tanzu Kubernetes Cluster.
 Deploying Contour is a prerequisite if you want to deploy the Prometheus, Grafana, and Harbor Packages on a workload cluster.

-For more information about Contour, see the [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html).
+For more information about Contour, see the [Contour](https://projectcontour.io/) site and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-packages-ingress-contour.html).

 Another option is to use the NSX Advanced Load Balancer Kubernetes ingress controller (available only with the NSX ALB Enterprise license) which offers an advanced L7 ingress for containerized applications that are deployed in the Tanzu Kubernetes workload cluster.

 ![NSX Advanced Load Balancer ingress controller](img/vsphere-vds-airgap/ALB-Ingress.png)

-For more information about the NSX Advanced Load Balancer ingress controller, see [Configuring L7 Ingress with NSX Advanced Load Balancer](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-networking-configure-l7.html).
+For more information about the NSX Advanced Load Balancer ingress controller, see [Configuring L7 Ingress with NSX Advanced Load Balancer](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-networking-configure-l7.html).

+[Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh), which is a SaaS offering for modern applications running across multi-cluster, multi-clouds, also offers an ingress controller based on [Istio](https://istio.io/).

 The following table provides general recommendations on when you should use a specific ingress controller for your Kubernetes environment.